The Course:

 We can’t address these challenges piecemeal.
 The solutions to these future challenges are interwoven.
 Simple science education alone is insufficient to correct this.
 And ethical reflection on them devoid of a scientific basis falls flat.
 Rather, people best prepared to deal with and lead in the face of future challenges are those who have acquired two sets of knowledge: (a) detailed scientific understanding of the problems and (b) the creative, ethical, and logical skills to generate and apply solutions.

-The learning goals for the course are as follows:
+The learning goals for the courses are as follows:

-Philosophy and Biology for the Future is only possible because of the generous support of Notre Dame’s Philosophy as a Way of Life project, Loyola’s Hank Center for Catholic Intellectual Heritage, the Andrew W. Mellon Foundation, Interfaith America, the National Endowment for Humanities, and the Inklings Project.
+Philosophy and Biology for the Future is only possible because of the generous support of Notre Dame’s Institute for Ethics and the Common Good, Notre Dame’s Philosophy as a Way of Life project, Loyola’s Hank Center for Catholic Intellectual Heritage, the Andrew W. Mellon Foundation, Interfaith America, the National Endowment for Humanities, and the Inklings Project.